 5. Share your connector

-You can share your connector with users in your organization in the same way that you share resources in Logic Apps, Power Automate, or Power Apps.
+You can share your connector with users in your organization the same way that you share resources in Logic Apps, Power Automate, or Power Apps.
 Sharing is optional, but you may have scenarios where you want to share your connectors with other users.

 For more information, see Share custom connectors in your organization.

 If you'd like to share your connector with all users of Logic Apps, Power Automate, and Power Apps, you can submit your connector for Microsoft certification.
 Microsoft will review your connector, check for technical and content compliance, and validate functionality.

 For more information, see Submit your connectors for Microsoft certification.